Are you looking for Antwerp walking tour tips? We’ve got a treat for you so keep reading!

 When it comes to exploring Europe, sometimes there’s just not enough time.
 Between the bustling capital cities and small, off-the-beaten-path villages, it takes years to fully see everything worth seeing.

 A charming city like Antwerp, for example, needs at least a few days to really get a feel for just how wonderful the city is.
-However, if you just don’t have the time, guest contributor David Johnston from Travelsewhere, is here to tell us how to take a self-guided Antwerp walking tour.
+And of course you’ll want to take a city walking tour.
+Guest contributor David Johnston from Travelsewhere, tells us how to take a self-guided Antwerp walking tour.

 Rather than presenting a single image of a bygone era, Antwerp shows off fragments from various times throughout its prosperous past.
 As a major Belgian city, there are plenty of attractions to visit and things to see in Antwerp.

 Belgium’s contained nature means a day trip to Antwerp is easily manageable but don’t discount spending the night in the city either (read reviews about where to stay).
 It’s definitely worth more of your time.
-Come along as I show you what to do in Antwerp.
+Come along as I take you on a self-guided Antwerp walking tour.

 This magnificent square is where you’ll find the quintessential Flemish architecture that enchants many visitors to Belgium.
 The city’s looming City Hall makes quite the impression, as does the masterful Brabo Fountain before it, relating the fable of Brabo freeing the city from a menacing giant.

 Just a block away, try and uncover the hidden and painfully photogenic Vlaeykensgang Alley.
 An intimate alley that weaves through the middle of historic buildings, it also takes you past cafes you’d never know about otherwise.
 You’ll find the entrance next to 18 Koornmarkt, although it is only open during the day.